slevithan/regex/README.md

   <summary>👉 <b>Show more details</b></summary>

 - Regexes can't be interpolated inside character classes (so `` regex`[${/./}]` `` is an error) because the syntax context doesn't match.
 See [*Interpolating partial patterns*](#interpolating-partial-patterns) for a way to safely embed regex syntax (rather than `RegExp` instances) in character classes and other edge-case locations with different context.
 - To change the flags used by an interpolated regex, use the built-in capability of `RegExp` to copy a regex while providing new flags.
-Ex: `new RegExp(/./, 's')`.
+E.g. `new RegExp(/./, 's')`.
 </details>

 ### Interpolating escaped strings